 Until COVID-19 is resolved, all appointments will be via telehealth.
 Before your appointment, patients will receive a unique link to their provider’s waiting room that they can click to join prior to their appointment.
 You can use your smartphone, laptop, or desktop computer.
 Below are the steps to access your appointment:

-- Once you’re checked in, simply wait for your provider to start the session.
+- Wait for your provider to welcome you to the session.

-- Make sure you give doxy.me permission to access your microphone and video camera (if applicable).
-If you don’t have a video camera, patients can have an audio session instead.
+- Make sure you give Zoom permission to access your microphone and video camera (if applicable).
+If you don’t have a video camera, you can have an audio session instead.